Embla-Flatlandsmo/openGL-playground/README.md

 ![The state of it right now](the-state-of-it.png)

 ## TODO:
-- [] Visualize bounding box as a wireframe
+- [x] Visualize bounding box as a wireframe
+- [ ] Visualize particles as tetrahedrons
+- [ ] Visualize particles as arbitrary meshes
+- [ ] Come up with a good way to structure the program
-- [] Implement boids behaviour in particles
+- [ ] Implement boids behaviour in particles
-- [] Implement naive flocking
+- [ ] Implement naive flocking

 ## Project structure